reneafranco/OCA/README.md

             - Creating StringBuilder Objects
             - Important String Builder Methods
             - String BUilder vs String Buffer
+                - size vs capacity -
+                Since String are inmutables the size of the String is the same as the capacity but since string builder are likly to change java by default give a size of 16

             - Understanding Equality

         - Understanding Equality